Trimethylsilyl iodide: Applications

 This type of reaction may be useful for gas chromatography analysis; the resultant silyl ether is more volatile than the underivatized original materials.
 However, for the preparation of bulk trimethylsilylated material, trimethylsilyl chloride may be preferred due to its lower cost.

-TMSI reacts with alkyl ethers (ROR′), forming silyl ethers (ROSiMe_{3}) and iodoalkanes (RI) that can be hydrolyzed to alcohols (ROH).
+TMSI reacts with alkyl ethers (ROR′), forming silyl ethers (ROSi(CH3)3) and iodoalkanes (RI) that can be hydrolyzed to alcohols (ROH).

 Trimethylsilyl iodide is also used for the removing of the Boc protecting group, especially where other deprotection methods are too harsh for the substrate.